-Converting images in bulk is not an easy task if you don’t have the right tool to get the job done.
+Converting images in bulk is not an easy task if you don’t have the right batch image editing software to get the job done.
 This is where a batch converter should come into play, and we know of one that is perfect for the task at hand.
 The tool we’re talking about is called XnConvert, and with it, users can combine over 80 actions and convert more images into more than 500 formats.
 We’re certain you won’t need that amount, but it’s all about the confidence of knowing your favorite format is supported.

 You’ll need to know that XnConvert doesn’t come with a flashy user interface.
 The look is primarily white all around, but as we always say, the looks don’t matter if the tool is capable of doing its job without any errors.